CAC/SMC Centre for Contemporary Art

 Opening times: 12pm to 8pm everyday except Mondays.

-The exhibition Splitting the Atom takes place across two venues in Vlinius, the CAC/SMK and the ETM Energy and Technology Museum.
-Ele Carpenter has undertaken the curatorial research for the exhibition in collaboration with the Nuclear Culture Research Network at Goldsmiths, University of London; and the exhibition in jointly curated with Virga Januskeviciute, CAC.
+The exhibition Splitting the Atom takes place across two venues in Vilnius, the CAC/SMK and the ETM Energy and Technology Museum.

 Artists: Lise Autogena & Joshua Portway, Erich Berger, U. Kanad Chakrabarti, Thomson & Craighead, Jonas Žukauskas & Jurga Daubaraitė, Hector Dyer, Finger Pointing Worker, Gershom Garlngarr, Jeremiah Garlngarr, Zaccheus Garlngarr, Jehosaphat Garlngarr, Isao Hashimoto, Gabriella Hirst, Martin Howse, Kristina Inčiūraitė, Erika Kobayashi, Sandra Lahire, Aimee Lax, David Mabb, Cecile Massart, Alex Ressel & Kerri Meehan, Deimantas Narkevičius, Yelena Popova, Lisi Raskin, Nick Crowe & Ian Rawlinson, Susan Schuppli, Augustas Serapinas, Emilija Škarnulytė, Ignas Krunglevičius & Siri Harr Steinvik, Himali Singh Soin with David Soin Tappeser, Kota Takeuchi, Mark Aerial Waller, Peter Watkins, Andrew Weir.